actually-autistic/actually-autistic/README.md

 This manual is designed for people I work with to understand how to help create the ideal conditions for getting our best work done as a team.

 My style
-- I’ve been hard-wired to follow the rules since I was a kid, but I am open to challenging the status quo.
+- I am hard-wired to follow the established rules and structures, but I am open to challenging the status quo.
 If something needs to change, I’m happy to discuss it.
 - I am most energised when I’m connecting dots/people/resources that translate challenges into opportunities.
 I’m a very direct person that prefers to enable people to solve their own problems, rather than solving them directly.
 - I am always scanning for information to feed ideas in my mind, and typically do my best thinking out loud, with someone to bounce ideas off.
 - My high expectations are matched by my commitment to support people in meeting those expectations.
 I believe in giving people freedom, flexibility and “stretch” assignments (tasks that will challenge your abilities), and equipping them with the tools they need to uncover and develop their potential.